MinaRavi/3-Of-My-Skills/Python/README.md

 The **[Global Superstore](https://www.kaggle.com/datasets/apoorvaappz/global-super-store-dataset)** dataset includes transactional data, covering various aspects such as sales, profit, region, product categories, and customer information.

-## Contributions

-Contributions are welcome to enhance this project.
-You can open issues for bugs, suggest improvements, or submit pull requests for additional features.

 ## License